Sembiance/dexvert/README.md

       timidity:midiFont                          Which midifont to use to convert (eaw, fluid, roland, creative, freepats, windows) Default: eaw uade123:uadeType                           Which 'player' file to use for conversion.
 Default: Let uade123 decide ffmpeg:ffmpegExt                           Which extension to convert into (".png", ".mp3", ".mp4", ".flac", etc).
 Default for image is .png, audio is .mp3 otherwise .mp4 ffmpeg:ffmpegFormat                        Specify which format to treat the input file as.
+Run `ffmpeg -formats` for a list.
 Default: Let ffmpeg decide ffmpeg:ffmpegFPS                           What frame rate to specify for conversion.
 Default: Let ffmpeg decide -h, --help                                     display help for command